Gruntfuggly/calendar/README.md

 ## TODO

+- [ ] Support for showing some historic events
 - [ ] Support for adding all-day events
 - [ ] Support for adding/editing multi-day events
 - [ ] Support for Outlook calendars